reimagined/hacker-news-resolve/README.md

 npm run dev
 ```

-Starts the app in the development mode, providing hot reloading, source map and other development capabilities.
+Starts the app in the development mode.
+Provide hot reloading, source mapping and other development capabilities.

 ```bash
 npm run build